martn2023/avengers-imdb-clone/README.md

 # AVENGERS (simplified IMDB for Avengers-related movies)

 ## Author's context:
-Before this, I had 2 positive experiences with Django and 3 failures with REACT.
+Before this, I had 2 positive experiences with Django and 3 failures with React.
-- I rushed through my first REACT/Express project with a To-Do list and didn't fully comprehend how REACT works.
+- I rushed through my first React/Express project with a To-Do list and didn't fully comprehend how React works.
 - Then I tried to make Hangman with the MERN stack.
 It worked locally but I couldn't get it to deploy because I didn't understand all the pieces.
-- Most recently, I tried to make a Trello clone with REACT frontend and Django backend.
+- Most recently, I tried to make a Trello clone with React frontend and Django backend.
 In hindsight, I tried to learn too many new things at once

 For this reason, I started this project with 2 guiding principles in mind A) don't mix frameworks.
 Keep this full MERN or full PERN.
 B) Keep the scope simple and make the pages mostly static at first.